isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This simple guideline illustrates a subtle issue and reflects modern uses of inheritance and object-oriented design principles.

 For a base class `Base`, calling code might try to destroy derived objects through pointers to `Base`, such as when using a `unique_ptr<Base>`.
-If `Base`'s destructor is public and nonvirtual (the default), it can be accidentally called on a pointer that actually points to a derived object, in which case the behavior of the attempted deletion is undefined.
+If `Base`'s destructor is public and non-virtual (the default), it can be accidentally called on a pointer that actually points to a derived object, in which case the behavior of the attempted deletion is undefined.
 This state of affairs has led older coding standards to impose a blanket requirement that all base class destructors must be virtual.
 This is overkill (even if it is the common case); instead, the rule should be to make base class destructors virtual if and only if they are public.

 To write a base class is to define an abstraction (see Items 35 through 37).
 Recall that for each member function participating in that abstraction, you need to decide:

 * Whether it should behave virtually or not.
 * Whether it should be publicly available to all callers using a pointer to `Base` or else be a hidden internal implementation detail.

-As described in Item 39, for a normal member function, the choice is between allowing it to be called via a pointer to `Base` nonvirtually (but possibly with virtual behavior if it invokes virtual functions, such as in the NVI or Template Method patterns), virtually, or not at all.
+As described in Item 39, for a normal member function, the choice is between allowing it to be called via a pointer to `Base` non-virtually (but possibly with virtual behavior if it invokes virtual functions, such as in the NVI or Template Method patterns), virtually, or not at all.
 The NVI pattern is a technique to avoid public virtual functions.

-Destruction can be viewed as just another operation, albeit with special semantics that make nonvirtual calls dangerous or wrong.
-For a base class destructor, therefore, the choice is between allowing it to be called via a pointer to `Base` virtually or not at all; "nonvirtually" is not an option.
-Hence, a base class destructor is virtual if it can be called (i.e., is public), and nonvirtual otherwise.
+Destruction can be viewed as just another operation, albeit with special semantics that make non-virtual calls dangerous or wrong.
+For a base class destructor, therefore, the choice is between allowing it to be called via a pointer to `Base` virtually or not at all; "non-virtually" is not an option.
+Hence, a base class destructor is virtual if it can be called (i.e., is public), and non-virtual otherwise.

 Note that the NVI pattern cannot be applied to the destructor because constructors and destructors cannot make deep virtual calls.
 (See Items 39 and 55.)

-Corollary: When writing a base class, always write a destructor explicitly, because the implicitly generated one is public and nonvirtual.
+Corollary: When writing a base class, always write a destructor explicitly, because the implicitly generated one is public and non-virtual.
 You can always `=default` the implementation if the default body is fine and you're just writing the function to give it the proper visibility and virtuality.

 ##### Exception